Sebmaster/avi.js/README.md

 	AVIJS.prototype.settings

-Settings is an object you can set which contains the following members:
+settings is an object you can set which contains the following members:

 * width
 * height